messersc/talks/labmeeting.md

 # Bonus: Bring your own software to Galaxy
 ### Or how I wrote a wrapper for JAMM

-Galaxy uses XML to render the interface that gets exposed to the user for each tool
+Galaxy uses a XML (tool definition) to render the interface that gets exposed to the user for each tool

 ```xml
 <tool id="jamm1.0.6rev2" name="JAMM" version="1.0.6.2">